zindlerb/emscripten-pthreadfs/pthreadfs/README.md

 - Accessing the file system before `main()` is called may not work.
 - The Storage Foundation backend is particularly experimental.
 - Compiling with the Closure Compiler is not supported.
+- Compiling with optimization `-O3` is not yet supported and may lead to a faulty build.

 ## Examples